zellwk/zellwk.com/src/posts/2019-07-31-local-mongodb.md

 <figure><img src="/images/2019/local-mongodb/switch-db.png" alt="Switch to a database named game-of-thrones."></figure>

-We're going to add a character into the `game-of-thrones`.
-Here, we need to put the character into a collection.
+We're going to add characters into the `game-of-thrones`.
+Here, we need to put characters into a collection.
 We'll use `characters` as the name of the collection.

 To add an item to a collection, you can pass a JavaScript object into `db.<collectionName>.insertOne()`.